gilch/hissp/README.md

 # Features and Design

 ## Radical Extensibility
-> *Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp.*
-— Greenspun's Tenth Rule
+> A Lisp programmer who notices a common pattern in their code can write a macro to give themselves a source-level
+> abstraction of that pattern.
+A Java programmer who notices the same pattern has to convince Sun that this particular
+> abstraction is worth adding to the language.
+Then Sun has to publish a JSR and convene an industry-wide "expert group"
+> to hash everything out.
+That process--according to Sun--takes an average of 18 months.
+After that, the compiler writers
+> all have to go upgrade their compilers to support the new feature.
+And even once the Java programmer's favorite compiler
+> supports the new version of Java, they probably still can't use the new feature until they're allowed to break source
+> compatibility with older versions of Java.
+So an annoyance that Common Lisp programmers can resolve for themselves
+> within five minutes plagues Java programmers for years.
+> — Peter Seibel (2005) *Practical Common Lisp*

-Python is already a really nice language, a lot closer to Lisp than C or Fortran.
+Python is already a really nice language, a lot closer to Lisp than to C or Fortran.
 It has dynamic types and automatic garbage collection, for example.
 So why do we need Hissp?